suleyranjini/BA_PythonProjects/README.md

 # BA_PythonProjects
-To learn git hub features and experiment with Python
+To learn git hub features and experiment with Python programming language.